codingMustache/codingMustache/README.md

 ## Joke of the Day

-A magician was driving down the street and then he turned into a driveway.
+Did you hear about the guy whose whole left side was cut off?
+He's all right now.

 ## Daily Trivia

-What is the domain name for the country Tuvalu?
+The computer OEM manufacturer Clevo, known for its Sager notebook line, is based in which country?
- 1. .tu
+ 1. Taiwan
- 2. .tl
+ 2. United States
- 3. .tv
+ 3. Germany
- 4. .tt
+ 4. China (People&#039;s Republic of)

 <details>
   <summary>Answer</summary>
-  .tv
+  Taiwan
 </details>